Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

-\emph{Thermally activated transfer pathways in two-mode systems} -- We then simulate a LVC system featuring two dissipative vibrational modes ($\omega_1> \omega_2$) in contact with thermal baths at different local temperatures and dissipation rates, described by \cite{so2025multimode}: In the vibrationally assisted exciton transfer regime ($g_i\ll\omega_i$), vibrational modes primarily act as mediators of exothermic transfer, enabling energy exchange at discrete resonances $\Delta E \approx \sqrt{(\ell_1\omega_1 + \ell_2\omega_2)^2-(2V)^2}$, where $\ell_1$ and $\ell_2$ are integers \cite{so2025multimode}.
-For $0<\Delta E<\omega_1$, only two resonances appear in the transfer-rate spectrum at very low temperature (blue curve and data in Fig.~\ref{Fig_thermallyact}), near 0.54$\omega_1$ and 0.97$\omega_1$, each corresponding to single-phonon exchange between the electronic system and one of the two vibrational modes.
-As shown by the red curve and data, raising the local temperature of the $\omega_2$ mode selectively reduces the transfer rates associated with that mode’s energy exchange, since stronger temperature-induced couplings adversely keep more population on the donor site during the dynamics (see End Matter).
-Interestingly, a mixed-mode resonance near 0.30$\omega_1$ emerges, corresponding to excitation of the $\omega_1$ mode and de-excitation of the $\omega_2$ mode during coherent dynamics prior to equilibration.
+\emph{Thermally activated transfer pathways in two-mode systems} -- We then simulate a LVC system featuring two dissipative vibrational modes ($\omega_1> \omega_2$) in contact with thermal baths at different local temperatures and dissipation rates, described by \cite{so2025multimode}:

+In the vibrationally assisted exciton transfer regime ($g_i\ll\omega_i$), vibrational modes primarily act as mediators of exothermic transfer, enabling energy exchange at discrete resonances $\Delta E \approx \sqrt{(\ell_1\omega_1 + \ell_2\omega_2)^2-(2V)^2}$, where $\ell_1$ and $\ell_2$ are integers \cite{so2025multimode}.
+For $0<\Delta E<\omega_1$, only two resonances appear in the transfer-rate spectrum at very low temperature (blue curve and data in Fig.~\ref{Fig_thermallyact}), near 0.53$\omega_1$ and 0.96$\omega_1$, each corresponding to single-phonon exchange between the electronic system and one of the two vibrational modes.
+As shown by the red curve and data, raising the local temperature of the $\omega_2$ mode selectively reduces the transfer rates associated with that mode’s energy exchange, since stronger temperature-induced couplings adversely keep more population on the donor site during the dynamics (see Supplemental Material \cite{so2025fT_supp}).
+Interestingly, a mixed-mode resonance near 0.29$\omega_1$ emerges, corresponding to excitation of the $\omega_1$ mode and de-excitation of the $\omega_2$ mode during coherent dynamics prior to equilibration.
 Despite the presence of dissipation, this transfer proceeds via interfering coherent pathways from combinations of phonon excitation and de-excitation.
-The blue curve and data show that this process is suppressed when both modes are globally very cold (see End Matter for more details).
+The blue curve and data show that this process is suppressed when both modes are globally very cold (see Supplemental Material \cite{so2025fT_supp} for explanation).

+\emph{Outlook} -- In this work, we introduce a versatile and scalable method for engineering finite-temperature reservoirs for trapped-ion motion by balancing controlled heating induced by tailored broadcast electric-field signal with continuous resolved-sideband laser cooling.
+We experimentally demonstrate independent control over both bath temperatures and equilibration rates.
+Since high-temperature fits become increasingly sensitive to outlier populations and to drifts in motional mode frequencies or laser powers, we reconstruct thermal phonon distributions only up to $\bar{n}\lesssim 4$.
+We emphasize that this is an experimental, rather than fundamental, limitation, and that the accessible temperature range could be extended through improved technical stability, refined analysis, and improved heating and cooling protocols.